Consistency in writing is tantamount. It is important as a writer to establish and use rules for consistency in your writing projects.

-Consistency is accepting a style guide fitting for your type of writing, for example, APA (American Psychological Association), MLA (Modern Language Association), or Chicago.
-Or by adopting a style of your own and using it throughout the project.
+Consistency is accepting a style guide appropriate for your type of writing.
+Such style guides comprise APA (American Psychological Association), MLA (Modern Language Association), or the Chicago Manual of Style.
+You may also adopt a style of your own and use it throughout your writing project.

-Examples of using consistency in writing include adopting:
+Examples of consistency in writing include adopting:

 - one font style and only a few font sizes (body font and title font)